savannahtech/daniel_adu-lychee/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-# With Single Environment Deployment
+# With Docker

 ```shell
 docker compose build
 docker compose up
 ```

-# With Docker

-This examples shows how to use Docker with Next.js and deploy to multiple environment with different env values.
-Based on the [deployment documentation](https://nextjs.org/docs/deployment#docker-image).

-find generated vidoe in public/output-outro
+# find generated vidoe in public/output-outro